orzubalsky/art-coop/src/home/transformation.md

 | **Use-rights**               | Granted by the owner (or not).
 Focus on: individual property and assets                                                                                  | Co-decided by co-producing users.
 Focus on: equity, access                                                                                                             |
 | **Pay**                      | Wages                                                                                                                                                    | Shared livelihood                                                                                                                                                      |
 | **Political Economy**        | Neoliberal, capitalist                                                                                                                                   | Post-capitalist: Solidarity Economy, socialism, or social democracy                                                                                                    |

+&nbsp;

+### Examples

+The table below presents some of the practices and policies that arts and culture grantmakers have adopted to support Solidarity Economies.

+_Note: This list is a working document, developed in dialogue with our interviewees, and it reflects a small snapshot of the range of practices underway as of March 2021.
+These grantmaking practices are the **result** of each group’s ongoing learning and shared commitment to long-term organizational transformation in the service of racial and economic justice in the sector and beyond.
+Practices will look different for each organization based on their culture, context, process, and desires._